 In this Section 6.15, terms defined in Section 1.4 of this By-Law shall have the definitions provided there (regardless of capitalization), and the following terms shall have the meanings given below:

+Accessory Use, Guest Serving – Accessory use within the facility or on the grounds of the Hotel that are intended for use by the guests, Hotel staff, or both, or their guests, but not the general public.

+Accessory Use, Public Facing – Accessory use associated with the facility and intended for use by the general public, such as a street-level retail or food service establishment.

+Facility Gross Floor Area (GFA) – The sum of the Gross Floor Area of the principal building(s) and any accessory buildings serving a Use in a principal building, including any outdoor patios or dining, bar, or event areas at 50% of the square footage of the space (e.g., 2,000 sf patio counts as 1,000 sf toward the cap), but excluding structured parking.

+Guest Room – A single rentable lodging unit within a Hotel designed and used for transient overnight occupancy under a single rental agreement, with at least one bathroom included within the unit, regardless of the number of internal rooms or spaces contained within the unit.
+References in this Section 6.15 to the number of rooms in a Hotel shall mean the number of Guest Rooms, and not the number of rooms or spaces located within any individual Guest Room.

+Guest Room Area – The total Gross Floor Area of all Guest Rooms (excluding Guest Room balconies) and corridors, alcoves, and linen or housekeeping closets on guest floors.

-Hotel – A building, or portion of a building with access provided through a common entrance, lobby, or hallway to one or more guest rooms, designed to be rented out as overnight accommodations for guests.
-Valet parking, bellhop services, room service operations, concierge services, event coordination services, business centers, technology support, housekeeping and laundry facilities, maintenance facilities, mechanical rooms, electrical facilities, staff facilities and offices, internal lobbies or foyers not customarily open to the general public, trash and recycling enclosures, and other uses customary, incidental, and subordinate in area and function to Hotel operations shall all be considered part of the Hotel use rather than accessory uses.
+Hotel – A Building, or portion of a Building with access provided through a common entrance, lobby, or hallway to one or more Guest Rooms, designed to be rented out as overnight accommodations for guests.
+Valet parking, bellhop services, room service operations, concierge services, event coordination services, business centers, technology support, housekeeping and laundry facilities, maintenance facilities, mechanical rooms, electrical facilities, staff facilities and offices, internal lobbies or foyers not customarily open to the general public, trash and recycling enclosures, and other Uses customary, incidental, and subordinate in area and function to Hotel operations shall all be considered part of the Hotel use rather than accessory Uses.
 This definition shall not include a Bed and Breakfast Home, Lodging House, or Motel, as those terms are defined in G.L. c.
 140 or c.
 64G.

-Accessory Use, Guest Serving – Accessory use within the facility or on the grounds of the Hotel that are intended to for use by the guests, Hotel staff, or both, or their guests, but not the general public.

-Accessory Use, Public Facing – Accessory use associated with the facility and intended for use by the general public, such as a street-level retail or food service establishment.

-Facility GFA – The sum of the Gross Floor Area of the principal building(s) and any accessory buildings serving a Use in a principal building, including any outdoor patios or dining, bar, or event areas at 50% of the square footage of the space (e.g., 2,000 sf patio counts as 1,000 sf toward the cap), but excluding structured parking.

-Guest Room Area – The total Gross Floor Area of all Guest Rooms (excluding Guest Room balconies) and corridors, alcoves, and linen or housekeeping closets on guest floors.

-Hotel, Class 1 (“Inn”) – A small Hotel with 25 or fewer Rooms that does not offer outdoor activities.
+Hotel, Class 1 (“Inn”) – A small Hotel with 25 or fewer Guest Rooms that does not offer outdoor activities.

-Hotel, Class 2 (“Boutique”) – A small-to-moderate-sized Hotel with between 26 and 100 Rooms with some amenities for guests or the public..
+Hotel, Class 2 (“Boutique”) – A small-to-moderate-sized Hotel with between 26 and 100 Guest Rooms with amenities for guests or the public such as concierge services, fitness or spa facilities, or cafe.

-Hotel, Class 3 (“Business Class”) – A larger Hotel with 101-150 Rooms designed primarily to serve business travelers and short-term guests, including Guest Rooms equipped with work areas and communications technology suitable for business use, and providing amenities such as meeting or conference rooms, business centers, and a fitness or wellness center for the convenience of guests.
+Hotel, Class 3 (“Business Class”) – A larger Hotel with 101-150 Guest Rooms designed primarily to serve business travelers and short-term guests, including Guest Rooms equipped with work areas and communications technology suitable for business use, and providing amenities such as meeting or conference rooms, business centers, and a fitness or wellness center for the convenience of guests.

 Major Intersection –The junction of two or more Streets that are functionally classified as major arterial or collector roadways.